cognitedata/inso-bootstrap-cli/README.md

 ## Semantic versioning

 - Uses `semantic-release` to create version tags.
-- The rules for commit messages are conventional commits, see [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary%3E)
+- The rules for commit messages are conventional commits, see [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary%3E)
 - Remark: If the version needs to change, before merging make sure the commit title has the elements mentioned on `conventionalcommits`
+- Remark: `.github/workflows/bump.yaml` will update the version number automatically
+  - in `pyproject.toml`
-- Remark: with a new version change, bump will update the version on `pyproject.toml` and `__init__:__version__` so there is no need to change version manually there.
+  - and `__init__:__version__`
+  so there is no need to change version manually there.

 # Other ways of running